VulcanJS/vulcan-docs/source/terms-parameters.md

 ### Using Views

-You've seen above how to manually create a `sortByCreatedAt` callback, but Nova also provides a built-in `view` shortcut you can use to achieve the same thing more easily (available on all collections created via `createCollection`).
+You've seen above how to manually create a `sortByCreatedAt` callback, but Vulcan also provides a built-in `view` shortcut you can use to achieve the same thing more easily (available on all collections created via `createCollection`).
 By defining a named view, you can then reference all the view's properties at once by specifying the `view: myViewName` option in your `terms`.

 For example, this is how the `best` view is defined: